WoodMac: 6 Cleantech Startups to Watch

 - Ensemble combines data science and AI to provide its customers with accurate information on the health of their wind assets.

-- Analyst take: “The widescale adoption of auction systems within the renewable energy global industry is adding strong pressure on O&M costs.
-Yet, volume counts in this sector: the ever-increasing global wind fleet will reach more than 1 terrawatt by 2028, representing close to $21 billion of annual revenue opportunity.” - Leila Garcia da Fonseca, wind and solar operations and maintenance analyst at Wood Mackenzie
+- Analyst take: “The wide-scale adoption of auction systems within the renewable energy global industry is adding strong pressure on operations and maintenance costs.
+But volume counts in this sector: The ever-increasing global wind fleet will reach more than 1 terawatt by 2028, representing close to $21 billion of annual revenue opportunity.” — Leila Garcia da Fonseca, wind and solar operations and maintenance analyst at Wood Mackenzie

 Nikola Power